1414C/sqac/README.md

 Autoincrement fields should be designated as rgen:"primary_key:inc"

 SQLite stores timestamps as UTC, so clients would need to convert back to the local timezone on a read.
+Consider saving all time as UTC
+Consider converting all time reads as Local
+This is not perfect, as hand-written SQL will not pass the requests through the CrudInfo conversions.
+Problem.